 We also examine when investors post the messages.
-We are interested to know whether they post the messages as news occur and investors update their beliefs, or in the evening after work, when they have more free time.
-In figures 3 and 4 we plot the distribution of messages by the day of the week and by the hour of the day.
+We are interested to know whether investors post the messages as they update their beliefs when news occur, or in the evenings after work, when they have more free time.
+In Figures 3 and 4 we plot the distribution of messages by the day of the week and by the hour of the day.
 It is evident that investors predominantly post messages when the markets are open (Monday-Friday and between 9am and 4pm).
 This is consistent with investors updating their messages in real time as financial events unfold.

-2.4 Why do users post messages?
+1.3 Why do users post messages?

 For constructing a measure of disagreement, it is essential that the sentiment expressed on Stock-Twits reveals the true opinions of investors.
-Thus, before using the data, it is useful to rule out that users are trying to manipulate the stock market by posting fake opinions.
+Thus, we want to rule out that users are trying to manipulate the stock market by posting fake opinions.
 For example, if a user thinks the stock price will go down and thus wants to sell the stock, she could post really positive messages, in an attempt to increase the price temporarily, which would allow her to sell at a higher price.
 This would invalidate our measure, as we would capture her opinion as bullish, even though she is bearish on the stock.
 This does not appear to be an important concern in our data for several reasons.
-First, there is anecdotal evidence that investors post on the social networks to attract followers, and gain internet fame or a job.
-In all those cases, it is in their best interest to provide their best forecast of the future stock performance, and thus their honest opinion about the stock.
-Second, these firms have large market caps, and therefore it is very unlikely that individual investors think they can move prices.
+First, there is anecdotal evidence that investors post on social networks to attract followers, and gain internet fame or a job.5 In all those cases, it is in their best interest to provide their best forecast of the future stock performance, and thus their honest opinion about the stock.
+Second, these firms have large market caps, and therefore it is very unlikely that individual investors think they can move the stock price.